 Ambiguous Loss and the Myth of Closure

-Ambiguous loss is loss without closure, and thus its grief also has no closure.
-When loved ones can’t be found or healed from an illness, when families are uprooted and separated by forced migrations, or when loss makes no sense (suicide, homicide), the lens of ambiguous loss helps therapists as they work with families when there is no clear solution.
-While lingering grief from ambiguous loss is akin to that of complicated grief, it is a normal reaction to an abnormal type of loss.
-DSM 5 will be discussed in this regard.
+When loved ones can’t be found or healed from an illness, when families are uprooted or fleeing for their lives, and then cruelly separated, or when loss makes no sense (suicide, homicide), the lens of ambiguous loss helps therapists as they work with families when there is no clear solution.
+The lingering grief from ambiguous loss is akin to that of complicated grief, but with this most agonizing and perplexing situation in the whole category of human suffering (paraphrased, Lamm, 2000), symptoms become a normal reaction to an abnormal type of loss.
 Traditional grief and PTSD therapies are thus insufficient.
-Instead we discuss relational and contextual assessments and interventions, as well as cultural differences regarding the need for closure.
-Boss’ six therapeutic guidelines to increase the resiliency to tolerate, and even embrace ambiguity, focus on meaning, mastery, identity, ambivalence, attachment, and hope.
-Dr. Boss includes a case analysis and time for self-of-the-therapist reflection.

 Using case examples and self-of-the-therapist reflection, Pauline Boss, PhD, will discuss relational and contextual assessments and interventions, plus cultural differences regarding the need for closure and its certainty.
 Boss’ six therapeutic guidelines: increase the resiliency to tolerate and even embrace ambiguity, focus on meaning, mastery, identity, ambivalence, attachment, and new hope will be discussed.

 - Discuss what ambiguous loss is (and is not), why it matters, and differences between ongoing grief from ambiguous loss and grief disorder, PTSD, and depression